ThanachotD/ThanachotD/README.md

 # Hi, I'm Thanachot

-My name is Thanachot Wongmetin and you can called me in **chot**.
+My name is Thanachot Wongmetin and you can called me **chot**.
 I'm 21 years old and I live in Bangkok, Thailand.
-I'm currently studying software engineering in Thammasat University.
+I'm currently studying software engineering in Thammasat University , I am passionate about designing user interfaces and user experiences .
+I am always looking for new challenges and opportunities to make innovation.

 ## 💻 Programming Skills
 ### :point_right: Languages